Medicare has Resumed Covering Key Health Services for Homebound Adults (Updated Feb. 2026)

 Telehealth visits are covered by Medicare

 Also, in order to receive covered home health care through Medicare, a patient has to have a face-to-face doctor appointment (either in-person or via telehealth) so the doctor can prepare a detailed home health referral order.
 Here at RubyWell, we help determine eligibility for the Medicare home health benefit and guide families through the referral order process.
-During October, our team found that some families simply couldn’t pull off the in-person doctor appointment.
+During the shutdown, our team found that some families simply couldn’t pull off the in-person doctor appointment.
 So they had to put their plans for accessing home health services on hold.

-Home health care has shown to improve patient outcomes and lower overall healthcare costs, For instance, patients who receive home health care are admitted to the hospital half as often as patients with similar health conditions who don’t receive home health care.
+Home health care has shown to improve patient outcomes and lower overall healthcare costs.
+For instance, patients who receive home health care are admitted to the hospital half as often as patients with similar health conditions who don’t receive home health care.
 And when we look at the overall healthcare costs of patients with similar health conditions and risk factors, those who receive home health care save Medicare between $2,700 and $3,300 per member per month compared to those who don’t receive home health care.
 So there were significant down-stream effects to this interruption in telehealth coverage.

 Telehealth visit coverage has also resumed for hospice patients’ required face-to-face encounters prior to their third or subsequent benefit period.